filecoin-saturn/nginx-car-range/README.md

 The plugin will only act on requests meeting the following conditions:

 * The 'Accept' header matches 'application/vnd.ipld.car'
-* A query parameter is set of the form 'bytes=x:y'
+* A query parameter is set of the form 'entity-bytes=x:y'

 ### Behavior

-The plugin will trigger a sub-request without the query parameter for bytes.
+The plugin will trigger a sub-request without the query parameter for `entity-bytes`.

 On the Car archive that is returned it will then filter some 'blocks' and end the response early based on the bytes requested.